 CHC's community-based treatment model for TB has been expanded countrywide to cover all 15 million Cambodians through the Cambodian National TB program.
 The CHC is directly supervising and delivering TB care in the three most populated Cambodian provinces.

-With support from the Annenberg Foundation, the CHC expanded access to treatment for multi-drug resistant tuberculosis to 144 patients, from 62 last year.
-Using our powerful model of community- and home-based care, we aim to provide universal access to MDR care in partnership with the National TB program.
+With support from the Annenberg Foundation, the CHC expanded access to treatment for drug-resistant TB to 144 patients, from 62 last year.
+Using our powerful model of community- and home-based care, we aim to provide universal access to drug-resistant TB care in partnership with the National TB program.